Entropic force in matrix: Introduction

 \section{Introduction}

 Recently, Verlinde proposed that the gravitational force in bulk is emergent from an entropic force \cite{Verlinde:2010hp}.
-When a probe particle approaches to the holographic screen at a small distance $\Delta x$, it is dissolved into the holographic screen, and becomes to be part of the black hole.
-It increases the entropy of black hole, which is $S+\Delta S$ .
-Then $F=T{\Delta S}/{\Delta x}$ is so called the entropic force, which will reproduce the gravitational force of this particle experienced in the bulk.
+When a probe particle approaches to the holographic screen at a small distance $\Delta x$, it is dissolved into the holographic screen.
+Finally it becomes a part of the black hole, and increases the entropy of black hole $S+\Delta S$.
+Then, \be F=T\frac{\Delta S}{\Delta x} \ee is so called the entropic force, which will reproduce the gravitational force of this particle experienced in the bulk.